• Skip to primary navigation

 Are green and brown lentils the same?

-Green lentils are more peppery in taste than brown lentils, and take around 15 minutes longer to cook.
-However in dishes such as this they are interchangable.
+Green lentils are more peppery in taste than brown lentils, however in dishes such as this they are interchangeable.

 Can you cook green lentils without soaking?

 Yes you can.
-Soaking them can help reduce the cooking time.
-You should rinse lentils under running water and pick over any lentils that are broken, or any bits of debris in them.
+Although soaking the lentils can help reduce the cooking time.
+You should always rinse lentils under running water and pick over any lentils that are broken, or any bits of debris in them.

 My Recipe Tips